 The Ph.D. program requires at least sixty hours beyond the M.A. degree.
-Students must, in consultation with their Advisory Committee, select three fields of study - a major field (at least twelve credits), and two minor fields (at least six credits each), with at least one of the three fields representing a geographic field, from the options shown below.
+Students must, in consultation with their Advisory Committee, select three fields of study - a major field (at least twelve credits) and two minor fields (at least six credits each), with at least one of the three fields representing a geographic field, from the options shown below.
 To be admitted to candidacy, students must pass comprehensive examinations, demonstrate a reading knowledge of one foreign language, have an approved dissertation proposal, and submit a Plan of Study to the Graduate College before writing a dissertation.
-All Ph.D. students must take Historiography (HIST 6023), Teaching History at the College Level (HIST 5021), and at least 36 total coursework hours, not counting Historiography, Teaching History at the College Level, or Methods, if the latter is required.
-This means that, because the major and minor fields require 24 credits total, students must take twelve hours of electives (which can overlap with the major and minor fields), in order to get to the required 36 coursework hours.
+All Ph.D. students must take Historiography (HIST 6023) and at least 36 total coursework hours, not counting Historiography or Methods if the latter is required.
+This means that because the major and minor fields require 24 credits total, students must take twelve hours of electives (which can overlap with the major and minor fields) in order to get to the required 36 coursework hours.
 Students must take at least eighteen hours of seminar, including at least three hours of research seminar.
-HIST 6100, HIST 6130, and internships do not gualify as seminars.
+HIST 6100, HIST 6130, and internships do not qualify as seminars.
 Students without an M.A. thesis must take Historical Methods (HIST 5023).
-With the consent of their Advisory Committee, students may apply graduate course work taken outside the History Department to their major or minor fields.
+With the consent of their Advisory Committee, students may apply graduate coursework taken outside the History Department to their major or minor fields.

-Major Field (12 Credits)
+- Major Field (12 Credits)

-Minor Field (6 Credits)
+- Minor Field (6 Credits)

-Minor Field (6 Credits)
+- Minor Field (6 Credits)

-Electives (12 credits)
+- Electives (12 credits)

-Students must pick at least one geographically focused field
+Students must pick at least one geographically focused field.